Catherine22/Frontend-Development/README.md

 ## CSR vs SSR

 The client-side rendering downloads HTML files.
 Before the HTML file gets download, there is a blank page on the browser.
 Then the browser download and execute the JavaScript files that the HTML file links to.
 Once all the above tasks have finished, the page becomes interactive and visible.
 With server-side rendering, once the HTML file has arrived, the browser shows the HTML page.
 That page is not interactive at that point.

+Read more: [A Closer Look at Client-Side & Server-Side Rendering]

 ### CSR